SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 Let's take a look at the following video to understand more about Point Clouds, I captured these point clouds with [Basler Blaze 101 Time of Flight Camera](https://www.baslerweb.com/en/products/cameras/3d-cameras/basler-blaze/blaze-101/).
 To know more about this check my project Safe Rail.

+### Camera and LiDAR Fusion:

+A self-driving car typically has:

+*Multiple Cameras:* These cameras have different angles and capabilities.
+Some can see far with a narrow view, while others have a wider view but shorter range.

+*LiDARs:* These sensors detect objects around the car and precisely estimate their 3D positions.

 ### Sensor Fusion: